- How do I start?

 The county you file in depends on the kind of case you are filing.

-If you are filing a Complaint to Establish Paternity or a Complaint for Support-Custody-Visitation, you must file it in the county where the child lives.
+If you are filing a Complaint to Establish Paternity or a Complaint for Support-Custody-Parenting Time, you must file it in the county where the child lives.

 Follow these steps

 - Serve the papers.
 Take the forms to the court clerk.
 The clerk will give you a “Domestic Relations Summons.”
 This court document tells the other parent you have filed a case in court.
 It gives a date for the parent to answer.
 The summons also tells the other parent that the court can make a decision even if or he or she does not come to court.

 Take the summons and a copy of all the papers that you filed to a sheriff or constable.
 They will deliver the summons to the other parent.
 Make sure to tell the sheriff or constable to give the summons and the "proof of service" back to you.
 The proof of service shows that the papers were delivered.